Pupil Premium Policy

 We will ensure that:

 - A wide range of data is used – achievement data, pupils’ work, observations, learning walks, case studies, and staff, parent and pupil voice (N.B.
-COVID-19 restrictions will mean that learning walks may be completed remotely in order to protect bubbles)
+COVID-19 restrictions will mean that learning walks may be completed remotely in order to protect classes)

-- Assessment Data is collected half termly so that the impact of interventions can be monitored regularly
+- Assessment Data is collected termly so that the impact of interventions can be monitored regularly

 - Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed